MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-copilot-app-during-meeting.md

 # Use Copilot for Sales app during a meeting

 The Copilot for Sales app in Microsoft Teams helps you prepare for and conduct meetings with your sales contacts.
 You can view the meeting preparation card, view and edit the connected CRM record, and get real-time sales tips during the meeting.
-This helps you stay focused on the meeting and close deals faster.
+These features help you stay focused on the meeting and close deals faster.

 ## View a meeting preparation card

 The meeting preparation card gives you the latest information related to the meeting from CRM.
-This helps you stay informed and up-to-date.
+This card helps you stay informed and up-to-date.

 **Prerequisites**: To view a meeting preparation card in Teams, you need to: